James-P-D/TCPPortScan/README.md

-# PyScan
+# PortScan
-A simple TCP Port Scanner in Python
+A simple TCP Port Scanner in Ruby